kecman/view/PLAN.md

 ## Next Release

-        // @FIXME @Incomplete wireframe_color
-        // @FIXME @Incomplete add point size and line width to the display info UI

-- [UI/UX] Per-item mesh properties
+- [UI/UX] Put wireframe width on same line as visibility and color

+- [UI/UX,Bug] Fix camera orbit positioning zoom level when
+- [UI/UX] Make Ctrl+Scroll do the scroll that doesn't zoom into where the cursor is pointing, this is handy when you set the camera orbit and want to zoom in
 - [Rendering] Render plane using geometry shader and implement mesh clipping
-- [UI/UX] Make Ctrl+Scroll do the scroll that doesn't zoom into where the cursor is pointing, this is handy when you set the camera orbit and want to zoom in

-- [Rendering] Add surface with edges option
-- [UI/UX] Hash the filename only by default to reproduce colours across machines, add a combo box to switch that
 - [UI/UX] Support loading wkt file format to load Polygons in a reasonable way
 - [UI/UX] Mode line (bar along bottom) showing hovered mesh stats
 - [UI/UX] Fix camera panning
 - [UI/UX] Implement wild cards for file loading
-- [UI/UX] Implement gradient background
 - [UI/UX] Reload files only if they change, and adjust the fade color if the geometry is unchanged
 - [UI/UX] Implement an infinite grid, maybe http://asliceofrendering.com/scene%20helper/2020/01/05/InfiniteGrid/

 ## Backlog

+- [Rendering,Bug] Don't screentone backfaces when wireframe mode (or transparency?) is on
 - [Rendering] Render aabbs using geometry shader, show it when the box extents are hovered in the UI
 - [UI/UX] Add normals to user selection
 - [UI/UX] Add a hotloading mode to files (Hotloader module not implemented on linux)